albrow/zoom/README.md

 BenchmarkSortAlpha10000       20     100336418 ns/op
 ```

+Currently, there are not many benchmarks for queries, especially those using Filters.
+I'm working
+on this.

 You should run your own benchmarks that are closer to your use case to get a real sense of how Zoom
 will perform for you.
 The speeds above are already pretty fast, but improving them is one of the top
 priorities for this project.